repoze/repoze.postoffice/README.txt

 discarded for period of time in an attempt to break a possible out of office auto-reply loop.
 If not specified, no check is performed on frequency of incoming messages.

+`ooo_loop_headers` optionally causes loop detection to use the specified email headers as discriminators.
+If specified, these headers must match for incoming messages to trigger the ooo throttle.
+If not specified, no header matching is done, and messages need only be sent from the same user to the same queue to trigger the throttle.

 `ooo_throttle_period` specifies the amount of time, in minutes, for which a user's incoming mail will be discarded if a loop detection is in use and the